-Because it is important to use the Guiding Principles for Dementia Care seal in your advertising, brochures and on your business stationery, LeadingAge Minnesota will provide the Dementia Care seal in various printable formats for your use.
+Because it is important to use the Guiding Principles for Dementia Care seal in your advertising, brochures and on your business stationery, Aging Services of Minnesota will provide the Dementia Care seal in various printable formats for your use.
 Please note that use of the seal is for members during their initial two-year adoption period and subsequent two-year adoption terms only.

-In order to help you announce your commitment to the LeadingAge Minnesota Guiding Principles for Dementia Care, we have supplied a template for a news release.
+In order to help you announce your commitment to the Aging Services of Minnesota Guiding Principles for Dementia Care, we have supplied a template for a news release.
 Please feel free to customize it according to your needs.

-To help organizations provide superior dementia care services, Educare in partnership with LeadingAge Minnesota of Minnesota offers training on dementia care customized for your organization.
-Go to www.mirabellemanagement.com to learn more.
+To help organizations provide superior dementia care services, Educare in partnership with Aging Services of Minnesota offers training on dementia care customized for your organization.
+Go to agingservicesmn.org, click on Store and select Staff Training from the list of Product Categories to learn more.

-LeadingAge Minnesota staff are here to help you.
+Aging Services of Minnesota staff is here to help you.
 If you have any questions about the Guiding Principles for Dementia Care or promoting your organization as a Guiding Principles for Dementia Care participant, please call us at 651.645.4545, or toll-free 800.462.5368.